openmultiplayer/web/frontend/docs/scripting/functions/NPC_GetVehicle.md

 - Returns INVALID_VEHICLE_ID if the NPC is not in any vehicle
 - Use this to check if an NPC is driving or is a passenger
-- Can be used with other vehicle functions to get more details

 ## Related Functions